 Are debt consolidation loans a good idea?

 Depending on the amount you owe to other lenders, a debt consolidation loan could be a big responsibility to take on.
 Some lenders use long term loans for debt consolidation in order to make monthly repayments more affordable.

-However, provided you keep up with the repayments and refrain from further borrowing at this point, you should benefit from restructuring your outgoing payments – and potentially end up paying less money on interest in the long run, subject to the length of your repayment period and interest rate charged.
+However, provided you keep up with the repayments and refrain from further borrowing, you should benefit from restructuring your outgoing payments.
+You could also potentially end up paying less money on interest in the long run, subject to the length of your repayment period and interest rate charged.